TextToSpeechSkills

 Who is this for?

 TextToSpeechSkills is a text-to-speech API for developers who need expressive speech in LLM apps, agents, and product workflows.
-It turns text into speech with readable expression tags, reusable voice templates, async generation jobs, scoped API keys, webhooks, MCP tools, and usage controls.
+It turns text into speech with natural-language bracketed expression directions, reusable voice templates, async generation jobs, scoped API keys, webhooks, MCP tools, and usage controls.
 Teams can start in the browser UI, then move the same workflow into code or an LLM app.
 This makes it useful for apps that need consistent narration, customer replies, educational audio, product updates, game dialogue, and automated voice output without exposing engine choices or secrets to end users.

 Easy LLM setup